 The Biola University Stylebook is a resource designed to help employees stay consistent when writing for or about Biola.
 It answers common questions about names, titles, capitalization, punctuation, grammar and so forth.
-The Associated Press Stylebook and the Merriam-Webster’s Collegiate Dictionary (11th edition) are recommended as authorities for issues not covered here.
+The Associated Press Stylebook and the Merriam-Webster Online Dictionary (merriam-webster.com) are recommended as authorities for issues not covered here.

-The Biola University Stylebook applies to university publications and correspondence intended for external audiences or larger internal audiences.
-It is not intended to take the place of style guides used in the classroom or for academic or student publications.
+The Biola University Stylebook applies to university publications and correspondence inteded for external audiences or larger internal audiences.
+It is not intended to take the place of style guides in the classroom or for academic student publications.

 Please note that this style guide is a living document that will be updated as the need arises.
 If you need clarification or have a question that isn't addressed by the stylebook, please let us know.
 Suggestions, comments or questions should be sent to firstname.lastname@example.org.

 Write out the full names of offices and institutions before using initialisms, adding initialisms in parentheses if you intend to use them alone in subsequent references.
 The President's Administrative Council (PAC) met on Tuesday.
 In general, omit periods from initialisms.
 PAC, SAT scores, but U.S., U.N.
 Use "U.S." and "U.N." as adjectives and "United States" and "United Nations" as nouns.